 How It Works

 To use Mobile RUM, you add a small piece of highly performant code, the Mobile Agent, to the source of your mobile application.
-This process is called instrumenting and is described in Instrument iOS Applications, Instrument Android Applications, Instrument Xamarin Applications, and Instrument Cordova Applications.
+This process is called instrumenting and is described in Instrument iOS Applications, Instrument Android Applications, Instrument Xamarin Applications, Instrument Cordova Applications, and Instrument React Native Applications.
 As your end users interact with your application, the agent collects metrics and any error information on the application's performance and sends that information to the EUM Server, where it is processed.
 The EUM Server then makes the data available to the AppDynamics controller UI, where it is displayed in a series of dashboards and charts.